 We are creatures of habit.
 And, because we are creatures that like routines, we resist change.
-The only way to grow is to challenge our patterns of belief.
+Therefore, the only way to grow is to challenge our patterns of belief.
 However, organized religion uses our habitual nature to control what we think.
 So, if you want to grow, you’ll need to break old ways of thinking.

 “Truth is not to be found outside.
 No teacher, no scripture can give it to you.
 It is inside you and if you wish to attain it, seek your own company.
 Be with yourself.” — Osho

 There’s a great debate going on about what spiritual awakening means.
 Just exactly how many people are moving beyond their comfort zones, stretching beyond the pale of organized religion.
-It takes both courage and persistence to challenge the cultural narrative, so if you find yourself at the place where you are questioning this, beneficial for you!
+It takes courage and persistence to challenge the cultural narrative, so if you find yourself at the place where you are questioning this, it is beneficial for you!

 “Belief in things we can not prove require faith.
 So faith masquerades as a place of comfort, not a place of truth.
 Faith and belief require disbelief in all the facts that disprove superstition and mythology.
 Belief and faith are the products of brainwashing.
 They are the mind trap of circular reasoning.
 To maintain faith requires constant brainwashing and self-hypnosis.